I Can Cook That

 Add the fish to the pan and cook for 3 minutes on each side.
 Flounder is a very delicate fish, so take some care when flipping the fish.
 If it breaks apart, oh well.
 It will still taste good!

-When finished cooking, add the fish to individual plates.
-Top with even amounts of the garlic and rosemary.
 (I preferred to take the rosemary off the sprig.
 You can keep it on if you like.
 Serve with lemon wedges.

 Pan-Seared Flounder with Fried Rosemary and Garlic